Salak

+Description

+Salak is a very short-stemmed palm, with leaves up to 6 m long; each leaf has a 2-metre long petiole with spines up to 15 cm long, and numerous leaflets.

+Fruit

+The fruit grows in clusters at the base of the palm, and are also known as snake fruit or snakeskin fruit due to the reddish-brown scaly skin, which is removed before eating.
+Resembling a ripe fig in size and shape, it has a crunchy and moist consistency.
+The edible pulp inside, often compared to large peeled garlic cloves in appearance, offers a unique flavor profile.
+It typically presents a sweet and acidic taste with a notable astringent edge, which can vary significantly among different cultivars.
+The most recognized cultivars include the salak pondoh from Yogyakarta, known for its sweet flavor and dry, crumbly texture, and the salak Bali, famed for its moist crunchiness.

 Cultivation

 The salak tree has been cultivated throughout Indonesia, and there are at least 30 cultivars, most of which have an astringent taste and are sweet.
 Two popular cultivars are salak pondoh from Yogyakarta province (found in 1980s) and salak Bali from Bali.

 Salak pondoh

 Salak pondoh is an important fruit in the Yogyakarta province on the island of Java.
 In the five years to 1999, the annual production in Yogyakarta doubled to 28,666 tons.
 Its popularity (compared with other cultivars) among local Indonesian consumers is mainly due to the intensity of its aroma and its sweet flavor even before reaching full maturity.

-Salak pondoh has three more superior variations, namely pondoh super, pondoh hitam (black pondoh), and pondoh gading (ivory / yellowish-skinned pondoh).
+Salak pondoh has three more superior variations, namely pondoh super, pondoh hitam (black pondoh), and pondoh gading (ivory/yellowish-skinned pondoh).

 Salak Bali

-Believed to originate from Sibetan village, in the highlands of Bali.
-Salak Bali is commonly sold all over the island of Bali, and is a popular fruit with both locals and tourists.
+Salak Bali is believed to originate from Sibetan village, in the highlands of Bali.
+It is commonly sold throughout the island and is a popular fruit with both locals and tourists.

 It is the only monoecious salacca and one of the few monoecious palms in the Calameae clade.

 There are more than 15 varieties of Salak Bali, with tastes ranging from sweet as sugar (Salak Gula Pasir), sweet-sour like a grapefruit (Salak Getih) and sour like a pineapple (Salak Nanas).

 The fruit is roughly the size of a large fig, and has a crunchy and moist consistency.

 In some varieties the fruit has a slight astringent, starchy mouthfeel such as with Salak Gading; with other fruits such as Salak Gondok and Salak Gula Pasir, there is little to no astringency.